NetApp-Learning-Services/gateway/README.md

         superuser: any
         anon:  "65534"
 ```

+The svmDeletionPolicy can be either delete (default) or retain.
+If set to retain, upon deletion of the CR, the SVM is retained.
+The default behavior is upon deletion of the CR, the SVM is also deleted.

 ### 5. Deploy NetApp [Astra Trident](https://github.com/NetApp/trident) to manage the SVM resources created by this operator.